-Risk No Objective level Consequence (Effect) Inherent Risk Rating 1.
+Risk No Risk description at Strategic Objective level Cause (Risk at Business unit level) Consequence (Effect) Inherent Risk Rating 1.
+Growing outstanding debtors' books.
+Nonpayment by Councilors, employees and community members.
+(Lack of political will to drive revenue collection programs) Lack of performance monitoring of debt collectors.
 Loss of revenue 25 2.
-Recurring water losses Aged infrastructure, Bypassing of meters, Illegal connections, Un-metered supply, Estimations of readings.
-Formalization of informal settlements is the long-term plan Municipality is incurring huge financial losses 25 3.
+Recurring water losses Recurring water losses Aged infrastructure, Bypassing of meters, Illegal connections, Un-metered supply, Estimations of readings.
+Formalization of informal settlements is the long-term plan 25 3.
 General lack of consequence Management.
 Lack of decisive leadership/ inability to enforce accountability Decline in service delivery performance 25 4.
 Too many third-party systems (Assets - Market Demand and Payroll) Not integrating with the main financial system.
 AG audit findings 25 5.
 The Sage system does not block a refund to be done twice to a client Lack of system security checks Over payments can be done Fraud might happen 25

 Risk No Risk description at Strategic Objective level Cause (Risk at Business unit level) Consequence (Effect) Inherent Risk Rating 6.
 Lack of proper server capacity for the financial system IT was not involved when the financial system was procured Lack of server capacity causes the system to be slow 25 7.
-Vandalism of municipal assets (electric sub-stations, reservoirs, cemeteries fencing) Performance of appointed security companies is not being monitored properly by the responsible department (Public Safety) Not enforcing any penalties on the security when the municipality has experienced any vandalism or break-ins Municipality is incurring huge financial losses 25 8.
+Vandalism of municipal assets (electric sub-stations, reservoirs, cemeteries fencing) The performance of appointed security companies is not being monitored properly by the department responsible (Public Safety) Not enforcing any penalties on the security when the municipality has experienced any vandalism or break-ins Municipality is incurring huge financial losses 25 8.
 Electricity losses Aged infrastructure, Bypassing of meters, Illegal connections, Un-metered supply, Estimations of readings.
 Formalization of informal settlements is the long-term plan Municipality is incurring huge financial losses 25 9.
-Illegal water and electricity connections Illegal connections Aged infrastructure Water and electrical losses Decreased revenue collection 25
+Illegal water and electricity connections Illegal connections Aged infrastructure Water and electricity losses Decreased revenue collection 25

-2.7 ANTI-CORRUPTION AND FRAUD
+2.16 ANTI-CORRUPTION AND FRAUD